Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

   (TODO pastebin mirror)
-  The main difference is that this uses sqlite, so the database is saved on the disk to prevent excessive memory caching (each time anki loads, about 250MB of data has to be loaded into memory for the original plugin to work.)
+  The main difference is that this uses sqlite, so the database is saved on the disk to prevent excessive memory caching (each time anki loads, about 250MB of data has to be loaded into memory for the original add-on to work.)
   * To use this, replace the python files with the ones linked above.
   * This requires Anki 2.1.50 or greater.
    -->